Poisson reduction as a coisotropic intersection: Brace algebras

-\begin{prop}[Gerstenhaber--Voronov] Let $A$ be a brace algebra.
-Thus defined multiplication on $\T_\bullet(A[1])$ makes it into a dg bialgebra. \end{prop} \begin{proof} By definition the product is compatible with the comultiplication and we only have to check associativity and the Leibniz rule for $\d$.
+\begin{prop} Let $A$ be a brace algebra.
+The multiplication on $\T_\bullet(A[1])$ defined above makes it into a dg bialgebra. \end{prop} \begin{proof} By definition the product is compatible with the comultiplication and we only have to check associativity and the Leibniz rule for $\d$.

 It is enough to check the components of the identities landing in $A[1]$.

 \begin{itemize} \item (Associativity).
 The equation

 has the following $A$ component: